 There are a few trends relevant to workplace safety here.
 Paperless solutions that draw on mobile technologies are being increasingly integrated into manufacturing maintenance, quality and production systems.
-These can reduce unnecessary monitoring of machinery, instead relying on an app, such as TilliT, to alert workers when they need to check a machine or perform a quality check.
+These can reduce unnecessary monitoring of machinery, instead relying on an app, such as our software, to alert workers when they need to check a machine or perform a quality check.
 At Nukon, clients are asking us about applying paperless technology to tighten their safety process and documentation.

 We’re also seeing a surge towards predictive alerts delivered through wearables, which is particularly relevant for the mining sector.
 Wearables are being used to monitor employee vitals such as heart rate and body temperature, as well as external factors like air quality and moisture.
 Of course, this presents significant opportunity for improving safety in hazardous underground environments.

 Wearable technology can improve workplace safety by monitoring abnormal user movements.
 Image courtesy of CreativeArt